Ordnance Survey maps – 1852 to 1998

-A draft of the survey was presented in a festscrift, a group tribute to an academic, on a return to Germany.
+A draft of the survey was presented in a Festscrift, a group tribute to an academic, on a return to Germany.
 In 1954, the work was published as ‘Der Landverlust in Holderness, Ostengland, von 1852 bis 1952’ in the journal Die Erde (The Earth).

 “Altogether 307 observations were obtained at intervals of approximately 200 m. along the 61.5-km. stretch of coast.”
 Approximate because, “It was impossible to space the observations at precisely regular intervals of 200 m. owing to the difficulty in finding suitable topographic reference points.”
 The latter part of the comment is bound to resonate with anyone attempting a similar exercise.

-Results are given as an average annual rate for each location, and a rate for parishes, rather than actual distances of cliff recession.
+Results are given as an average annual rate of loss for each location, and a rate for parishes, rather than actual distances of cliff recession.
 For the entire coast from 1852 to 1952, Valentin presents a value of 1.20 metres per year.
 Further calculation produces a total land surface loss of 1746 acres, with approximately 100 million cubic metres of material removed, equivalent to 210 million metric tonnes.

 That the table should be truncated at Easington (400 metres north of Seaside Road) is all the more unfortunate since: “...between Easington and Kilnsea, the rate of erosion was catastrophic; for more than 3.5 km. of coast the mean annual recession...exceeded 2.0 m., and in two places the rate was as high as 2.75 m.
 This extreme figure is among the highest to be recorded over a comparable period of time anywhere in the world.”

 Conscientiousness would seem to apply with regard to accuracy of calculation.
-Valentin says, “The differences between the 1852 and 1952 measurements gives the loss of land over the period of one hundred years, withi +n an error of +/- 3 m.”
+Valentin says, “The differences between the 1852 and 1952 measurements gives the loss of land over the period of one hundred years, within an error of +/- 3 m.”

 The Valentin survey achieves what it was meant to be - an attempt, as the author puts it, to ‘fill a little of this gap’ in assessing quantitatively the loss of land in Holderness.

-However, the method has limitations.
+Nonetheless, the method has limitations.
 No idea of trend is possible, nor of varying rates within the hundred years, including any changes resulting from the construction of defences and cessation of beach mining.